 There are quite a few schools in the fourth category.
 The reason, though unknown to me, does not always seem to be to fool parents.
 Some of these are India’s most highly rated schools and have been around for ages even before many of us heard of International education.
 The Mother’s International School (MIS) and Bluebells School International seem to be two such examples in New Delhi.
-Similarly, Lotus Valley International School seem like one such school in Gurgaon.
+There are similar schools in most cities including Gurgaon.
 Make no mistake, many of these offer an excellent education and I have first-hand experience of a couple, but I am just uncertain of their international or global intent.

 International Education and an International School are two different things